horizontal-nav FIXED

 The photography club is open to ALL students at Clay Middle School.
 The purpose is to use photography to help kids "See Life Differently."
 Students need to bring their own cameras/devices and are given a specific photography tip and then sent out to practice using the tips to create unique images and ultimately discovering how to "See Life Differently."

-Meets: after school until 4:00 every other Wednesday in room 606
+Meets: after school until 4:00 every other Wednesday during winter sports season in room 606

 Brian McGuckin